-GRAVEYARD SHIFT \$1.00\subseteq 1.50 per hour
+SWING SHIFT \$1.00 per hour GRAVEYARD SHIFT \$1.50 per hour

-5.10.1 With the exception of paid sick leave, the above shift premium shall will apply to time worked as opposed to time off with pay with the exception of sick leave and therefore, for example, the premium shall will not apply to sick leave, vacation, holiday pay, funeral bereavement leave, etc. Employees who work one of the shifts for which a premium is paid and who are required to work overtime, shall have the shift premium included as part of the base hourly rate for purposes of computing the overtime rate pursuant to the requirements of the Fair Labor Standards Act.
-The shift differential will be paid to employees working overtime only if they work four (4) or more consecutive hours on the extra shift, in which case it will be paid for all hours of overtime work for that shift.

-5.10.2 The swing shift period shall will encompass the hours from 4:00 p.m. to midnight.
-The graveyard shift period shall will encompass the hours from midnight to 8:00 a.m.
+- 5.10.1 With the exception of paid sick leave, the above shift premium will apply to time worked as opposed to time off with pay and therefore, the premium will not apply to vacation, holiday pay, bereavement leave, etc. The shift differential will be paid to employees working overtime only if they work four (4) or more consecutive hours on the extra shift, in which case it will be paid for all hours of overtime work for that shift. - 5.10.2 The swing shift period will encompass the hours from 4:00 p.m. to midnight.
+The graveyard shift period will encompass the hours from midnight to 8:00 a.m.